 The Ohio Statehouse Black History Month

-The Ohio Statehouse celebrates Black History Month in February with free historical performances on select Tuesdays at noon.
+The Ohio Statehouse celebrates Black History Month in February with free presentations on Tuesdays at noon.
 The live performance are 45-minutes, followed by 15 minutes for Q&A. The events are free and open to the public.

-FROM THE HEART, SO MUCH TO DISCOVER: The Heritage of Ohio’s Black Voices.
-Performance by Lyn Ford, storyteller and author
+2/11: Lyn Ford- FROM THE HEART, SO MUCH TO DISCOVER: The Heritage of Ohio’s Black Voices

 Columbus Metropolitan Library Black History Month